 If you are taking prescription medication or street drugs, including alcohol, you might find that they can affect your mental health.
-For example, you might experience anxiety as a side effect of certain medication for mental health problems:
+For example, you might experience anxiety as a side effect of:

-There is some evidence to suggest some people might inherit a genetic tendency to be more anxious than others.
+There is some evidence that suggests some people might inherit a genetic tendency to be more anxious than others.